blakeblackshear/frigate/docs/docs/configuration/record.md

     timelapse_args: "-vf setpts=PTS/60 -r 25"
 ```

-:::warning
+:::tip

-When using `ffmpeg.hwaccel_args: preset-vaapi` globally, the resulting file size is typically undesirably large.
+When using `ffmpeg.hwaccel_args: preset-vaapi` globally, the resulting file size might be undesirably large; depending on the underlying encoder's implementation.
 To get a reasonable file size nevertheless, the ffmpeg parameter `-qp n` can be utilized (where `n` stands for the value of the quantisation parameter).
-Values of around 30 have shown to provide a reasonable tradeoff between quality and file size.
+The value can be adjusted to get an acceptable tradeoff between quality and file size for the given scenario.

 :::